JoelKessler/PyGEDAI/README.md

 - `verbose_timing`: Enables profiling markers emitted by `profiling.py`, useful for benchmarking.
 - `TolX`: Convergence tolerance for the golden-section search used during automatic thresholding (default `1e-1`).
 - `maxiter`: Maximum iterations allowed for the threshold optimizer (default `500`).

+The broadband stage follows MATLAB by using a 1 s epoch (rounded to an even number of samples) before the wavelet decomposition step.

 ### Returns